Using citation analysis to measure research impact

 evaluate researchers for hiring, tenure, and grant decisions.
 A

-researcher-level metric that is gaining popularity is the h index,
+researcher-level metric that is gaining popularity is the h index,6 which

 is calculated by considering a combination of the number of papers